gideonoludeyi/sklearn-introduction/docs/object-oriented-programming.md

 #### Naming Convention
 The built-in _classes_ in _Python_ are typically in lower-case because they are used frequently and recognized by most _Python_ developers as _classes_.
-However, when defining custom _classes_, it is standard to use `PascalCase` casing for custom _classes_ names to ensure that readers of the code recognize they are _classes_ at a glance.
+However, when defining custom _classes_, it is standard to use `PascalCase` casing for custom class names to ensure that readers of the code recognize they are _classes_ at a glance.

 #### Documentation